Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-Overall, the clues are well-structured and create a reasonable level of difficulty.
-The informed clues are strong, the misinformed clues create productive ambiguity, and the fake clues effectively misdirect.
+The clues are well-designed, with effective informed, misinformed, and fake statements that target the correct answer while misdirecting to the wrong ones.

 ---